Katielocks/NetRailPipeline/readme.md

 At the current state, the public repo contains `rail_io`, subpackage containing code for importing from a range of sources.
 ## src/Rail_data/Rail_io
-At the current state, the public repo contains `rail_io` subpackage containing code for importing from a range of sources.

 ## See Also

 - [`midas_client`](https://github.com/Katielocks/uk-midas-client)